-Revenues increased \$10.8 million, or three percent, in 2018 and increased \$9.9 million, or three percent, in 2017 compared to 2016.
-Revenues during 2018 and 2017 were primarily affected by:
+Revenues increased \$10.8 million, or 3%, in 2018 compared to the prior year.
+Revenues during 2018 were primarily affected by:

-- Asset funding from new sales of our investment management platforms; - Increased investment management fees from existing clients due to higher assets under management caused by market appreciation during 2017 and the first three guarters of 2018; and - Performance fees of \$3.4 million earned during the fourth quarter 2017 from an SEI-sponsored investment product; - The positive impact from foreign currency exchange rate fluctuations during 2018 between the U.S. dollar and the British pound on our foreign operations; partially offset by - Client losses.
+- Asset funding from new sales of our OCIO platform; - Increased investment management fees from existing clients due to higher assets under management caused by market appreciation during 2017 and the first three quarters of 2018; and - Performance fees of \$3.4 million earned during the fourth quarter 2017 from an SEI-sponsored investment product; - The positive impact from foreign currency exchange rate fluctuations between the U.S. dollar and the British pound on our foreign operations; partially offset by - · Client losses.